YepLiu/MDA_Heat-waves/README.md

 gdp_temperature_prediction: [gdp_temperature_prediction.ipynb](https://github.com/YepLiu/MDA_Heat-waves/blob/main/code/gdp_temperature_prediction.ipynb)

-Remark: Most data are provided in [data](https://github.com/YepLiu/MDA_Heat-waves/tree/main/data), the raw data of weather is huge to upload, the resource of the data is mentioned in the report.
+Remark: Most data are provided in [data](https://github.com/YepLiu/MDA_Heat-waves/tree/main/data), the raw data of weather is too huge to upload, the source of the data is mentioned in the report.